temporalio/documentation/README.md

 **STOP!
 [Make sure you are eligible to put up a Pull Request!](#how-to-get-approval-to-put-up-a-pr)**

-**Once approved, you may follow these steps.**
+**Once approved, follow the steps below to make changes to this repository.**

-If you are want broader guidance on making changes to this repo, see the [How to make changes to this repository](#how-to-make-changes-to-this-repository).
-Otherwise these steps will enable you to fix a piece of content.
+For more information, refer to [How to make changes to this repository](#how-to-make-changes-to-this-repository).

 ```bash
 git clone https://github.com/temporalio/documentation